 Romania is a land of profound, elemental contrasts that often defy expectation.
 As the only Latin-descended nation in Eastern Europe, it possesses a vibrant, Mediterranean energy found nowhere else in the region.
 Geographically, it is anchored by the massive Carpathian Mountains, which arch through the heart of the country like a backbone.
-From the sophisticated "Little Paris" boulevards of Bucharest to the ancient, reed-lined wilderness of the Danube Delta—the best-preserved wetland in Europe—Romania offers a scale of scenery that few other European destinations can match.
+From the sophisticated boulevards of Bucharest to the ancient, reed-lined wilderness of the Danube Delta, the best-preserved wetland in Europe, Romania offers a scale of scenery that few other destinations can match.
 It is a place where high-speed modern life in the cities abruptly gives way to a rural stillness that has remained unchanged for centuries.

 The defining feature of Romanian cycling is the Carpathian Mountain range.
-These peaks aren't just a scenic backdrop; they are the source of the country's most legendary riding.
-While the high-alpine passes like the Transfăgărășan and Transalpina are the "bucket list" items for road cyclists, the mountains also harbour Europe’s largest remaining unfragmented forests.
+These peaks are not just a scenic backdrop; they are the source of the most legendary riding in the Balkans.
+While the high-alpine passes like the Transfăgărășan and Transalpina are the primary draw for those seeking significant elevation, the mountains also harbour the largest remaining unfragmented forests in Europe.
 Riding here means moving through a true wilderness where brown bears and wolves still roam, and where the air is as crisp as the climbs are demanding.
-Whether you are tackling a 2,000-metre pass or winding through a deep river gorge, the Carpathians provide a sense of scale and raw beauty that is increasingly rare in Western Europe.
+Whether tackling a 2,000-metre pass or winding through a deep river gorge, the Carpathians provide a sense of scale and raw beauty that is increasingly rare elsewhere on the continent.

-Beyond the mountains, Romania is a patchwork of distinct cultural regions, each offering a different window into the past.
-In the north, the wooden churches of Maramureș and the painted monasteries of Bukovina showcase an artisanal heritage that is still a part of daily life.
+Beyond the mountain massifs, Romania is a patchwork of distinct cultural regions, each offering a unique window into the past.
+In the north, the wooden churches of Maramureș and the painted monasteries of Bukovina showcase an artisanal heritage that is still a fundamental part of daily life.
 In the legendary valleys of Transylvania, the landscape is dotted with 12th-century Saxon fortified churches and medieval citadel towns.
-For the cyclist, this rural heartland is a "living museum."
-The pace of travel by bicycle is perfectly suited to a country where horse-drawn carts still share the road and local hospitality often involves a home-cooked meal and a story shared over a glass of plum brandy.
+For the cyclist, this rural heartland is a living museum.
+The pace of travel by bicycle is perfectly suited to a country where horse-drawn carts still share the road and local hospitality often involves a home-cooked meal and a story shared over a glass of traditional plum brandy.

 Did you know?
-The Transfăgărășan highway, often called "the best road in the world," was built in the 1970s as a strategic military route.
-It reaches an altitude of 2,042 metres and features 90 kilometres of relentless twists, turns, and tunnels, making it a world-class test of endurance for any cyclist.
+The Transfăgărășan highway, often described as one of the most spectacular roads in the world, was built in the 1970s as a strategic military route.
+It reaches an altitude of 2,042 metres and features 90 kilometres of relentless twists, turns, and tunnels, making it a world-class test of endurance and one of the most iconic cycling challenges in Europe.

 We can tailor make your adventure exactly how you want it.
 Whether it's tweaking an existing itinerary, booking a standard tour on a different date, or creating your own unique one!